 - The bare cut-downs are then twisted snugly together with pliers.

-- Now the copper braid is looped through the hook, and bent in half onto itself.
+- Now the copper braid is looped through the hook and bent in half onto itself.

 You can fish wires from either end of the conduit.
-If there are tight bends closer to one end, pulling from that end sometimes
+If there are tight bends closer to one end, pulling from that end sometimes provides less resistance.

 Terminal Wire Connections